-(iv)Temporary (thirty days or less) assistance in a family enterprise, in the event of an emergency such as the death or serious illness/accident to a member of the family engaged in that business.
+(iv) Temporary (thirty days or less) assistance in a family enterprise, in the event of an emergency such as the death or serious illness/accident to a member of the family engaged in that business.

-An employee may help out in the family business in an emergency situation, where the owner of the business is a family member and he or she dies or is gravely ill or injured, without such help being considered employment.
+An employee may help out in the family business in an emergency situation, where the owner of the business is a family member and they die or are gravely ill or injured, without such help being considered employment.
 The help cannot be for more than thirty days or it will be considered employment and all the restrictions of the Code will apply to that employment.